abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ![Final Score Chart](images/fewshot-experiment-final-score-(harmonic-mean-of-comet-and-meta)-per-language-and-model.png)

 ### Observations
-- **COMET Scores:** In the few-shot setting, `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET scores for high-resource languages. `llama3.1_8b` and its variants lag behind, especially in low-resource and Asian languages.
+- **COMET Scores:** In the few-shot setting, `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET scores for high-resource languages, with scores above 90. `llama3.1_8b` and its variants perform moderately in high-resource languages but drop sharply in low-resource and Asian languages.
-- **M-ETA Scores:** `gpt-4o` and `gemini-2.0-flash` again lead in M-ETA scores for high-resource languages, but all models show a sharp drop in M-ETA for Asian and low-resource languages, indicating persistent adequacy challenges. `llama3.1_8b` and its variants have the lowest M-ETA scores in these settings.
+- **M-ETA Scores:** `gpt-4o` and `gemini-2.0-flash` again lead in M-ETA scores for high-resource languages, but all models, including `llama3.1_8b`, show a sharp drop in M-ETA for Asian and low-resource languages, indicating persistent adequacy challenges.
+The gap between COMET and M-ETA is especially large for these languages.
 - **Final Score:** The harmonic mean confirms that `gpt-4o` and `gemini-2.0-flash` are the best in the few-shot setting for high-resource languages, but all models struggle with adequacy in low-resource and Asian languages, as seen in the lower Final Scores.

 ### Conclusion